Israel, Egypt talk truce with Hamas, rebuilding Gaza Strip | Law-Order

 Egyptian Foreign Minister Sameh Shukry received his Israeli counterpart, Gabi Ashkenazi, in Cairo on Sunday as part of Egypt's efforts to revive the Mideast peace process and to “build on the cease-fire in Gaza,” the Egyptian Foreign Ministry said.

+Spokesman Ahmed Hafez said Shukry called for establishing an atmosphere to relaunch “serious and constructive” negotiations between the two sides.
+He also urged both sides to refrain from “any measures” that could hamper efforts to revive the Mideast peace process.

-It was the first public visit by an Israeli foreign minister to Egypt since 2008, the Israeli Embassy in Cairo said.
+The hours-long visit was the first public one by an Israeli foreign minister to Egypt since 2008, the Israeli Embassy in Cairo said.
 It wrote that the two ministers would discuss topics including the cease-fire and the release of Israeli soldiers and citizens being held by Hamas.

-“We will discuss establishing a permanent ceasefire with #Hamas, a mechanism for providing humanitarian aid and the reconstruction of #Gaza with a pivotal role played by the intl. community,” Ashkenazi tweeted upon arrival in Cairo.
+''We will discuss establishing a permanent ceasefire with #Hamas, a mechanism for providing humanitarian aid & the reconstruction of #Gaza with a pivotal role played by the intl. community,” Ashkenazi tweeted upon arrival in Cairo.

 Hamas is holding the remains of two Israeli soldiers killed in a 2014 war.
 It also is holding two Israeli civilians who were captured after entering Gaza.